 Because of the unique physiology of the ear, wearers can get more accurate health and fitness metrics with earbuds than with other devices, especially when moving around and/or engaging in physical activity.

 Scalable to multiple form factors, PerformTek sensor technology has been proven to accurately measure biometrics in different types of armbands and wrist devices.
 Such devices may be ideal for those who want to track their biometrics, performance, or fitness for an extended period of time or without listening to music.

 PerformTek® sensor technology is compatible with standard mobile accessory manufacturing processes.
-Partners can simply license the PerformTek® Precision Biometrics for seamless integration within their hardware products and complementary fitness training applications, athletic performance modules, and other related offerings.
-Valencell provides engineering support to help partners integrate PerformTek® sensor technology into their products.
-Moreover, Valencell offers partners a true technology platform in addition to a rich product roadmap as they look to enhance or expand product and service offerings.
+Partners can simply license PerformTek® Precision Biometrics for seamless integration within their products.
+Valencell provides comprehensive engineering support to help licensees develop storyboards for their desired product use case, integrate the biometric sensor technology into their products, monitor the quality of optomechanical biometric sensors being developed during manufacturing, and certify the biometric accuracy of their final wearable product.
+Moreover, Valencell offers licensing partners a true technology platform in addition to a rich product roadmap as they look to enhance or expand product and service offerings.
 To learn more about licensing opportunities, see LICENSING.